top of page

 LPC, NCC

-I am a Licensed Professional Counselor in the state of Texas with a Master of Arts in Biblical Counseling from Dallas Theological Seminary and a Bachelor of Arts in Psychology from The University of Texas.
-I am trained in EMDR, a powerful approach for processing trauma, reducing negative self-beliefs, and finding emotional relief.
-I am also trained in the Gottman Method (Level 1) and integrate approaches from existential, humanistic, cognitive-behavioral, mindfulness, and solution-focused therapies.
-My style is collaborative and relational—I believe the trust and authenticity we build in the therapy room are just as important as the techniques we use.
+I am a Licensed Professional Counselor in the state of Texas with a Master of Arts in Counseling from Dallas Theological Seminary and a Bachelor of Arts in Psychology from The University of Texas.
+I am trained in EMDR, as well as the Gottman Method, Level 1.

 Insurances Accepted: